We feel that it is important for prospective buyers to understand TNC Equine Center's policies prior to purchasing a horse.

 We are more than willing to work with you in purchasing your new horse, and feel that being upfront about our practices will

 help to make your purchase a good one.
 I hope that this has given you some insight into our reasoning behind our policies,

 and why we do things like we do.
 Please feel free to contact us with any questions that you may have.

 We look forward to helping you find “Your Perfect Horse.”

-2 of these ponies are out of Hi Hopes who has produced many top of the line ponies over the
+These ponies are out of Hi Hopes who has produced many top of the line ponies over the years.

-years.
-Some of the horses that sold out of Hi Hopes are Hi Hopes Make Me Money sold for
+Some of the horses that sold out of Hi Hopes are Hi Hopes Make Me Money sold for $20,000 in

-the late 80s and was leased for $10,000/year.
-You can also look up information on Hi Hopes
+and was leased for $10,000/year.
+You can also look up information on Hi Hopes Motion Picture,

-Motion Picture, Hi Hopes Hunter Moon, and Hi Hopes Formal Attire.
-We are talking about some
+Hi Hopes Hunter Moon, and Hi Hopes Formal Attire.
+We are talking about some nice ponies here!